HollowMan6/CS-E4160/B4/README.md

 ```

 ### 4.2 When is sshfs a good solution?
-sshfs can be a good solution when you need to securely access files on a remote server over a network.
+sshfs can be a good solution when you need to securely access files on a remote server over a network (You already have a ssh setup).
 It uses encryption to protect data during transmission, making it more secure than some other network filesystems.
 It also provides a familiar interface for users, as files on the remote server can be accessed and manipulated through a regular file system interface.
+It also provides a way to access files on a remote server as a normal user on the local system.

 ### 4.3 What are the advantages of FUSE?
 FUSE (Filesystem in Userspace) provides a way for filesystems to be implemented entirely in user space rather than in the kernel.
 This has several advantages: